Azure/azure-iot-sdk-python/azure-iot-device/samples/async-hub-scenarios/README.md

 There are 2 ways that your device can get registered to the provisioning service differing in authentication mechanisms and another additional environment variable is needed to for the samples:-

 * [provision_symmetric_key.py](provision_symmetric_key.py) - Provision a device to IoTHub by registering to the Device Provisioning Service using a symmetric key.
 For this you must have the environment variable PROVISIONING_SYMMETRIC_KEY.
+* [provision_symmetric_key_and_send_telemetry.py](provision_symmetric_key_and_send_telemetry.py) - Provision a device to IoTHub by registering to the Device Provisioning Service using a symmetric key, then send a telemetry message to IoTHub.
+For this you must have the environment variable PROVISIONING_SYMMETRIC_KEY.
 * [provision_symmetric_key_with_payload.py](provision_symmetric_key_with_payload.py) - Provision a device to IoTHub by registering to the Device Provisioning Service using a symmetric key while supplying a custom payload.
 For this you must have the environment variable PROVISIONING_SYMMETRIC_KEY.
 * [provision_x509.py](provision_x509.py) - Provision a device to IoTHub by registering to the Device Provisioning Service using a symmetric key.
+For this you must have the environment variable X509_CERT_FILE, X509_KEY_FILE, PASS_PHRASE.
+* [provision_x509_and_send_telemetry.py](provision_x509_and_send_telemetry.py) - Provision a device to IoTHub by registering to the Device Provisioning Service using a symmetric key, then send a telemetry message to IoTHub.
 For this you must have the environment variable X509_CERT_FILE, X509_KEY_FILE, PASS_PHRASE.

 #### Group